okzyrox/Repackage/readme.md

     - [x] All
     - [ ] Specified
     - [ ] Package revision notes
-      - i dont think this can be set via the API, might also be client only but i have no idea
+      - I dont think this can be set via the API, might also be client only but i have no idea
     - [x] Update local package meta on update
     - [ ] Check if newer version exists; stash changes in some way
         - [ ] Repackage temp folder config